SBA loan guide: Requirements, types and application process for small businesses

 While some entrepreneurs tap into their own savings to start or expand their business, others must rely on outside sources.
 Loans backed by the US Small Business Administration, or SBA, are a popular option—especially among early-stage small business owners.

 While SBA loans offer attractive terms and may come with other benefits, many factors impact the decision to apply for this type of funding.
-Having a solid understanding of the most common loan programs and what they can be used for may help streamline the SBA loan application process.
+Understanding the three main programs—7(a) loans, 504 loans and Express loans—can help business owners choose the right financing solution.

 What is an SBA loan?

-The agency was created in 1953 to aid, counsel and protect small businesses.
+Established in 1953, the SBA supports small businesses nationwide.
+Beyond loan guarantees, it provides counseling, training and advocacy.
 To fulfill this mission, it offers several programs and initiatives—including education and mentorship—that are designed to support the success of small businesses.
 It also advocates on behalf of small business interests in Congress.

 The SBA loan program is a key component of its mission.
 In 2022, the SBA backed almost $43 billion in funding for small businesses across the country.
 These government-backed loans offer multiple benefits, including favorable interest rates, longer repayment terms and financing to meet a wide array of needs.

-For lenders, this government backing helps reduce risk—enabling the SBA to extend loans to businesses that may not meet traditional small business loan requirements.
-In turn, this makes it easier for small business owners to access the capital needed to achieve their goals.
+The SBA guarantees 50% to 90% of each loan, while approved lenders like First Citizens provide the actual funding.
+Government backing helps reduce lender risk, enabling the SBA to extend loans to businesses that may not qualify for traditional small business financing .
+This makes it easier for small business owners to access the capital needed for growth and expansion.

 What can SBA loans be used for?